laravel/docs/notifications.md

         use Notifiable;
     }

-This trait is utilized by the default `App\Models\User` model and contains one method that may be used to send notifications: `notify`.
-The `notify` method expects to receive a notification instance:
+The `notify` method that is provided by this trait expects to receive a notification instance:

     use App\Notifications\InvoicePaid;

     $user->notify(new InvoicePaid($invoice));

-> {tip} Remember, you may use the `Illuminate\Notifications\Notifiable` trait on any of your models.
+> {tip} Remember, you may use the `Notifiable` trait on any of your models.
 You are not limited to only including it on your `User` model.

 <a name="using-the-notification-facade"></a>
 ### Using The Notification Facade

 Alternatively, you may send notifications via the `Notification` [facade](/docs/{{version}}/facades).
-This is useful primarily when you need to send a notification to multiple notifiable entities such as a collection of users.
+This approach is useful when you need to send a notification to multiple notifiable entities such as a collection of users.
 To send notifications using the facade, pass all of the notifiable entities and the notification instance to the `send` method:

+    use Illuminate\Support\Facades\Notification;

     Notification::send($users, new InvoicePaid($invoice));